Bills fans gearing up for game against the Ravens; 6,700 can sit in the stands

 In a statement Monday, Governor Andrew Cuomo said for the second playoff game against the Baltimore Ravens, 6,700 fans can go:

 “New York’s first-in-the-nation pilot plan to reopen Bills Stadium to fans went smoothly, and we’re pleased to be able to extend it to next week’s game.
 The success of our pilot plan depends on individual behavior as well as collective measures, and I urge Bills fans to stay safe and follow the rules as we look to another exciting game.
-Go Bills!”-Governor Andrew Cuomo
+Go Bills!”

 Maggio won’t be there for the next playoff game, though.
 He says Saturday, it will be the second half of the season ticket holders who get to go.
 The ones who left their deposit money with the Bills for this season and have seniority.